I AM BORDERLINE

 What are groups that I will be participating in?

-The Pre-Treatment Group gives prospective participants an opportunity to get familiar with participating in a group process before committing to the full SRP program.
-The group gives participants the change to sample the program, begin to establish relationships with prospective group members, and set initial goals and expectations for treatment.
+The Pre-Treatment Group meets once a week, for four consecutive weeks.
+It gives prospective participants an opportunity to get familiar with participating in a group process before committing to the full SRP program.
+The group gives participants the chance to sample the program, begin to establish relationships with prospective group members, and set initial goals and expectations for treatment.

 ***SRP may alter group structure to accommodate needs of program members